charleennewland/blog/kaizen_workshops.md

 9. **Run a pilot** to test and refine potential solutions;
 10. **Implement planned changes**, adjusting processes and workflows;
 11. **Monitor these changes** and evaluate their impact on the process using metrics and KPIs;
-12. **Document the entire Kaizen event** for future reference and follow-up.
+12. **Document the entire kaizen event** for future reference and follow-up.

-These 12 steps should serve as a solid guide for a Kaizen event.
-Now, let's quickly review the first 3 steps in our Kaizen workshop guide.
+These 12 steps should serve as a solid guide for a kaizen event.
+Now, let's quickly review the first 3 steps in our kaizen workshop guide.

 <p align="center">